thryec/nft-marketplace/README.md

 - ethers.js for interacting with the Ethereum Blockchain and its ecosystem
 - Waffle/Chai for testing smart contracts
 - React.js to organize and display values on the frontend
-- IPFS to store tokenURIs of the user's NFTs
+- IPFS to store NFT data

 ### Potential Add-Ons